gnarea/pyrecord/docs/source/index.rst

 A record is a composite datatype with a pre-defined collection of values (each with a unique name) and no operations.
-In Python terms, that'd be an instance of a class for which you don't write methods because you're only intested in using it to store data.
+In Python terms, that'd be an instance of a class for which you don't write methods because you're only intested in using it to hold data.
 The following example demonstrates how this datatype can be used::

     >>> from datetime import datetime